Welcome to this portal site about the past and present of Amsterdam's gay and lesbian nightlife!

 For each street there's a listing of all the current gay and lesbian places with links to their websites and social media.

-- Gay bars and cafés will reopen as of June 1, 2020
+- Most gay bars and cafés have reopened on June 1, 2020

-, but with strict limitations: reservation in advance is mandatory and people must keep 1,5 meter distance.
-Click here
+, but there are still some strict limitations: reservation in advance is mandatory and people must keep 1,5 meter distance of each other.